dakotawinslow/Spark-LED-Workshop-Spring25/README.md

 ![LED Layout](https://m.media-amazon.com/images/I/71AHPq-bDKL._AC_SL1500_.jpg)

 ## Schematic
-You don't have to disassemble the prior setup if you don't to, but be careful that there are no conflicts (two objects should not be connected to the same microcontroller pin).
+You don't have to disassemble the prior setup if you don't want to, but be careful that there are no conflicts (two objects should not be connected to the same Microcontroller pin).

 ![Part 3 Diagram](/Part_3-RGB_Array/RGB_Array_Breadboard_bb.png)